What's next: Health care 'vote-a-rama' and the end game

 When the debate is done, the Senate moves on to what is unofficially called the "Vote-a-Rama," possibly as early as Thursday.
 During this period, senators from both parties can offer an unlimited number of amendments which are voted on without debate.

 This would be a chance for individual Republicans to present their own Obamacare replacement bills, which are unlikely to pass, as well as smaller policy proposals.
-For example, Senator Lindsey Graham, R-S.C., has been pushing an amendment to block grant health care funding to states.
+For example, Sen. Lindsey Graham, R-S.C., has been pushing an amendment to block-grant health care funding to states.

 Democrats could use this period to offer amendments that might provide fodder for future political attacks, like measures that would undo unpopular cuts.